Beast-PJ/Portfolio/README.md

 - **🎯 Interactive Resume**: Make the resume section pop with hover effects and interactive details to bring my journey to life.

 - **🎨 Project Filters**: Implement smart filters in the **Portfolio Gallery**—sort by project type, technology, or date, making it easier to find relevant work.

-- **🔐 Client Portal**: Add a secure login for clients to view project updates, deliverables, and provide feedback directly on the site.

 - **✨ Smooth Animations**: Enhance the user experience with smooth animations and transitions to give the site an engaging, modern feel.